On the Easel

 I then began to work on adding some of the tree trunks and branches.
 Once these are in, it will define where more leaves should be in relation to the branches.
 These leaves will be in front of the trunks and branches and will begin to add depth to the piece.

 I will continue to work from dark to light, background to foreground.

-I did some more work on the trees to the right side of the barn, using a brown based on Raw Umber, and experimented a little bit with color on the foreground tree.
-I still have more work to do to get that color right.
 I matched the shade of brown on the weathered barn wood, using Burnt Umber as the base, and started working on the barn itself.
 I will stay on that until it is complete and then work on the main tree.

-Believe it or not, I have been busy at work on this one, I just haven’t been good about posting the work online.
+Believe it or not, I have been working on this one, I just haven’t been good about posting the work online.
 It has been a bit tedious with all the leaves, and the leaves, and the branches… with the leaves.
 After being away from the easel for an extended period, it has taken a bit of trial and error to really establish a rhythm and technique, but here is where I am at now.